troystribling/BlueCap/Documentation/SerializationDeserialization.md

 ## <a name="serde">Serialization/Deserialization</a>

 Serialization and deserialization of device messages requires protocol implementations.
-Then application objects can be converted to and from NSData objects using methods on Serde.
+Then application objects can be converted to and from `NSData` objects using methods on `Serde`.
 Example implantations of each protocol can be found in the [TiSensorTag GATT profile](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift) available in BlueCapKit and the following examples are implemented in a BlueCap [Playground](https://github.com/troystribling/BlueCap/tree/master/BlueCap/SerDe.playground).

 ## Use Cases